cbrown5/connections-game/game-idea.md

 The JSON data should allow a developer to easily change the sets of four words, as well as the theme word for each set of for.

-It shoudl be optimized to view on mobile.
+It should be optimized to view on mobile.